7 Pieces of Advice to Take from Your Grandparents and 5 to Forget

 Whether your grandparents had a happy marriage or an unhappy one, they likely know a thing or two about love and money.
 They’ve seen what can happen when financial situations change and when relationships get rocky for any number of reasons.
 Money doesn’t necessarily last, and it certainly won’t comfort you in trying times.
 But if you truly love being with the person you’ve chosen to spend your life with, you’ll be happier on a daily basis as well as internally rich—the right kind of wealthy.
 “We’ve been acculturated to believe that money buys happiness, but it doesn’t,” says Hokemeyer.
 “What it buys is obligations, duties, and heavy responsibilities.
 These are the opposite of what we need to be fulfilled and happy in our romantic relationships.
 In our love lives, we need to be free to be our authentic selves and vulnerable in our fundamental truths.”
-These are 10 more things every newlywed couple should know.

 Advice to keep: Save money for rainy days

 All grandparents seem to preach this adage.
 Still, many Americans don’t prepare for a potential financial downturn.
 A study by Bankrate found that more than a quarter of consumers don’t have an emergency cash reserve.
 And while one in four do have some money set aside for worst-case scenarios, that money wouldn’t even cover three months of living expenses.